You can let your users authenticate with Firebase using their Google Accounts.

 Note that if you use multiple Firebase libraries in your app, we strongly recommend using the BoM to manage library versions, which ensures that all versions are compatible.

-dependencies { // Add the dependency for the Firebase Authentication library // When NOT using the BoM, you must specify versions in Firebase library dependencies implementation("com.google.firebase:firebase-auth:23.1.0")
+dependencies { // Add the dependency for the Firebase Authentication library // When NOT using the BoM, you must specify versions in Firebase library dependencies implementation("com.google.firebase:firebase-auth:23.2.0")

-// Also add the dependency for the Google Play services library and specify its version implementation("com.google.android.gms:play-services-auth:21.2.0") }If you haven't yet specified your app's SHA fingerprint, do so from the Settings page of the Firebase console.
+// Also add the dependencies for the Credential Manager libraries and specify their versions implementation("androidx.credentials:credentials:1.3.0") implementation("androidx.credentials:credentials-play-services-auth:1.3.0") implementation("com.google.android.libraries.identity.googleid:googleid:1.1.1") }If you haven't yet specified your app's SHA fingerprint, do so from the Settings page of the Firebase console.
 Refer to Authenticating Your Client for details on how to get your app's SHA fingerprint.

 - Enable Google as a sign-in method in the Firebase console: